Gemalto is providing

 Healthcare services belonged to the state, and healthcare professionals were paid by the state.
 Services were usually free, but patients had to pay out-of-pocket fees for medication, for example.

 The system provided universal access to health care.
-It was broadly a benefits in kind system.
+It was broadly a benefit in kind system.
 Coverage levels and the amounts set aside for healthcare spending (share of GDP) were defined centrally.
 Health care and health insurance systems from this era are currently undergoing radical change in the Central and Eastern European countries.